 Finding the right property manager is integral to the success of your rental property.
 Jason McGuire takes some of your most commonly asked questions for a potential property manager and gets to the root of what you should really be asking.

 What can I get for my rental property?

 Most people who ask this question already know the answer.
-More often than not, this question isn't asked to get an idea of what someone can get for their property, but to test the potential property manager.
-It's less about what we think we can get out of a property, and more about how we can get more out of our property.
-What you really should be asking is "How can I get more out of my property?"
-A great property manager will be able to take you through your options, such as rent discounts, home improvements, and changes you can make to optimize your portfolio.
-You should be asking "How can I make my property and service different".
+More often than not, this question isn’t asked to get an idea of what someone can get for their property, but to test the potential property manager.
+It’s less about what we think we can get out of a property, and more about how we can get more out of our property.
+What you really should be asking is “How can I get more out of my property?”
+A great property manager will be able to take you through your options including the following.
+Rent discounts, home improvements, and changes you can make to optimize your portfolio.
+You should be asking “How can I make my property and service different”.